 All the standard conditions 'NCT' will be detailed on our website.
-The standard conditions are detailed in Appendix D for planned works and those standard conditions for immediate activities Appendix E of this document.
 These conditions are likely to change in line with any new HAUC (UK/England) Permit Advice notes

-16.2.2.
-Conditions applied to a permit by the Permit Authority will be pertinent to the objectives of the Permit Scheme, including the reduction of congestion and disruption, recognising the needs of other users of the highway and the integrity of the highway itself.

-16.3.
-Applying a Condition to a Permit

-- 16.3.1.
-Where the Permit Authority considers it necessary and appropriate to impose model conditions that differ from the proposals in the permit application, the Permit Authority will state the reasons for this action on their refusal of the permit.
+- 16.2.2.
+Conditions applied to a permit by the Permit Authority will be pertinent to the objectives of the Permit Scheme, including the reduction of congestion and disruption, recognising the needs of other users of the highway and the integrity of the highway itself. - 16.3.
+Applying a Condition to a Permit - 16.3.1.
+Where the Permit Authority considers it necessary and appropriate to impose standardised conditions that differ from the proposals in the permit application, the Permit Authority will state the reasons for this action on their refusal of the permit.
 The Promoter can then choose whether to make a revised permit application or dispute the matter. - 16.3.2.
 For the application of permits, the main principle behind the Technical Specification for EToN is that when the Promoter submits an application to the Permit Authority they enter the content of the permit, for example the timing, duration and work methodology.
 The Permit Authority cannot amend the content of a permit, including the conditions attached. - 16.3.3.
 If the Permit Authority does not agree with the condition(s) applied or requires additional conditions the application may be either;- - 1.
 Refused with the inclusion of a comment to reflect the changes required. - 2.
 Responded to with the issuing of a Permit Modification Request